What is Proportion in Art? Types and Artwork Examples

 What is Scale in Art?

-Scale in art refers to the size of different elements of an artwork compared to other elements of an artwork.
+undefined refers to the size of different elements of an artwork compared to other elements of an artwork.
 It conveys how big or small a piece of art appears in relation to other elements or the viewer.
 It creates various effects in art and influences how a viewer looks at the art.
 It can create an emotional impact, invoke drama, grab attention, and portray a narrative.

 Distorted Scale VS Hieratic Scale